 The culture of accountability is important in all areas of our lives.
 Having personal accountability at work will help set you apart as one of the dependable team members capable of leadership.
 It is one of the best way for building trust within a group.
 Healthier relationships can be formed around clear expectations and organizational goals when you have accountable employees.
 Likewise, lack of accountability can lead to the blame game and make it hard to accomplish meaningful goals.

 Accountability in family is also important for each one of us to learn.
 When we take ownership, we can improve our lives.
 It is a something we can teach ourselves even if we weren’t taught it.
-We can step outside our comfort zone and say we know this happened and we understand the results and take responsibility without shifting the blame.
+We can step outside our comfort zone and say we know this happened.
+That we understand the results and take responsibility without shifting the blame.
 Then we can make it right.
-Accountability is a gift we can give our children too through modeling it and helping them understand that accountability gives them power to do better.
+Accountability is a gift we can give our children too.
+Through modeling it we can help them understand that accountability gives them power to do better.

-Real accountability involves a willingness to learn from past experiences in order to move things in the right direction and create our best life.
-Accepting greater accountability can actually be incredibly empowering as it has a positive impact on our ability to make a change.
-Being accountable means you can achieve better results!
+The importance of accountability can not be understated.
+Real accountability involves a willingness to learn from past experiences.
+In this way, we move things in the right direction and create our best life.
+Accepting greater accountability can actually be incredibly empowering!
+It has a positive impact on our ability to make a change.
+Accountable people most often achieve better results!
 Have you ever noticed that accountability leads to best efforts?
 What great things have you accomplished when you have taken personal ownership and stepped up to the plate?